botify-hq/developers-docs/api_docs/markdowns/api/project/project.md

 # Project

-The project is the basic container for a website analysis.
+A project is the basic container for a website analysis.
 Think of it as a folder.

 - An analysis is started on a project, and the next analysis started on this project will have its results automatically compared to the previous analysis' results.
 - Repeat analyses are scheduled within a project.